sap-tutorials/Tutorials/tutorials/hcpps-hana-create-user/hcpps-hana-create-user.md

 ### You will learn
   - How to create a new user account on your HANA MDC instance using the ***SAP HANA Cockpit***.
 Each Trial HANA MDC instance comes with a ***HANA System Account***.
 This user account shall be used only to execute "System" related activities.
   In the "real world", it is uncommon to use this user account to develop an "end-user" application.
-  - What are the user roles and privileges required on HANA to use the SAP HCP predictive services.
-As the SAP HCP predictive services use the HANA Automated Predictive Library, it is required to configure the user roles and privileges accordingly.
+  - What are the user roles and privileges required on HANA to use the SAP Cloud Platform predictive services.
+As the SAP Cloud Platform predictive services use the HANA Automated Predictive Library, it is required to configure the user roles and privileges accordingly.

 ### Time to Complete
   **5 minutes**